telefonicaid/thinking-cities/docs/topics/modelling_considerations.md

 of the involved CEs.
 Making CEs with ever-growing number of attributes may end up damaging the performance of your project.

 Another scenario where we could find the same modelling problem would be the aforementioned Theater scenario.
-In that scenario we could have thought that a nice model could be having a Theater Context Entity like the following:
+In that scenario we could have thought that a nice model could be having a Theater Context Entity like the following (NGSIv1):

       {
          "type": "Theater",
          "isPattern": "false",
-         "id": "London Shakespeare Theater",
+         "id": "LondonShakespeareTheater",
          "attributes": [
            {
              "name": "1-A",